 Overall, The Density Parameter is a much slower, more moody effort, compared to Mesarthim's previous output.
 As always, the production is excellent; everything is well recorded and mixed.
 I still have a love-hate relationship with the drumming on their albums; I understand the minimalistic approach and style, but it would be interesting to hear this material with the percussion acting as more than a metronome.
 That personal request aside, there isn't really anything to complain about here.
 The Density Parameter expertly mixes atmospheric electronica, the slightest tinges of black metal, and produces this wholly unique, extremely interesting music.
 This a very strong album, easily Mesarthim's best collection yet.

 The third full-length album from Mesarthim leans heavily on the electronica side, but still embodies a metal spirit — and even breaks out into a roaring fury at times.
 The Density Parameter is 47 minutes long, broken down into 6 tracks which reward patient listeners.
 There are no short singles, this is highly atmospheric music that takes its time to establish moods and build to heavy climaxes.
-For those already familiar with Mesarthim, this is a must-have, and for newcomers this is as good a starting point as any.
+For those already familiar with Mesarthim, there is nothing unexpected but otherwise this is another quality effort.
+For those unfamiliar with this project, The Density Parameter is as good a starting place as any other relea.se.

 Release date: April 2nd, 2018